cassum777/Laid-back-theme/README.md

-Вark theme for VS Code
+Dark theme for VS Code